Compliance communication – Supporting employees while maintaining reputation and competitiveness

 - Supporting employees, offering advice, concrete help and solutions

-- Creating a culture of responsibility and values
+- Creating a culture of trust, responsibility, and values

 - Demonstrate that compliance does not hinder business, but demonstrably leads to more success.
 In other words, compliant behavior as a motor for new projects, i.e. compliance as a business enabler.